-Remote work can be isolating, even for the most introverted person.
-Consider these five strategies to keep teams cohesive and connected:
+Consider these five strategies to keep teams cohesive and engaged, even when they are dispursed:

 - Schedule weekly virtual colleague socials: Coffee chats, lunch breaks, or happy hours may be more useful now than ever.
 While teams can’t simply gather to talk about what they did over the weekend or swap stories about the latest Netflix binge, these virtual social times allow colleagues to reconnect over simple everyday life.

 - Download the Marco Polo app: Think of it as an app that allows users to leave video voicemails that they can check on their own time and respond to at their leisure.
 The makers of the app call it a “video walkie-talkie.”
 Messages are sent and available for the recipient to view, but participants don’t actually talk in real time.
 Rather, they take turns leaving videos for each other, taking e-greetings to a new level.

 - Create a #Watercooler Slack channel: Think about all the random things discussed at the watercooler: great books, a funny story, or brainstorming on a recent project.
 Take that chatter to Slack to encourage and facilitate these stories and ideas with colleagues throughout the day.

 - Schedule 1:1 check-in-chats: Everyone needs a break during the day, so why not set up a Zoom meeting with a colleague and just catch up for 20 minutes?
 Friendships should continue to develop even in these remote times.
 Maybe even put someone in your organization in charge of reaching out to colleagues over these next few weeks to build connections.